-In the case referred to in paragraph (f) above the Trustee shall wind-up the Scheme or terminate the Sub-Fund in accordance with the approved scheme of arrangement.
+In the case of a scheme of arrangement (referred to in paragraphs a) (v) and (vi) above) the Trustee shall wind-up the Scheme or terminate the Sub-Fund in accordance with the approved scheme of arrangement.

-In any other case, the Trustee shall, as soon as practicable after the Scheme falls to be wound-up or the Sub-Fund terminated, realise the property of the Scheme or the Sub-Fund (as the case may be) and, after paying all liabilities properly payable and retaining provision for the costs of the winding-up, distribute the proceeds to the

-Unitholders and the Manager proportionately to the size of their holdings in the Scheme or the Sub-Fund, as the case may be.
+In any other case, the Trustee shall, as soon as practicable after the Scheme falls to be wound-up or a Sub-Fund terminated, realise the property of the Scheme or the Sub-Fund (as the case may be) and, after paying all liabilities properly payable and retaining provision for the costs of the winding-up, distribute the proceeds to the Unitholders and the Manager proportionately to the size of their holdings in the Scheme or the Sub-Fund, as the case may be.

 Any unclaimed net proceeds or other cash held by the Trustee after twelve months from the date the proceeds became payable, shall be paid by the Trustee into court, although the Trustee will have the right to retain any expenses incurred in making that payment.
-On completion of the winding-up of the Scheme, the Trustee shall notify the FCA in writing of that fact and the Trustee or the Manager shall request the FCA to revoke the Order of Authorisation.
+On completion of the winding-up, the Trustee shall notify FCA in writing of that fact and the Trustee or the Manager shall request FCA to revoke the authorisation order.

-28. GENERAL INFORMATION
+27. GENERAL INFORMATION

-28.1.
 Telephone calls